microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ### Example 6: Notify the chat members about an event

-This example shows how you can send an activity feed notification to all chat members.
+The following example shows how you can send an activity feed notification to all chat members.
 This example notifies the chat members about a new event.

 #### Request